bf-software/import-helper/docs/importHelperDevelopersManual.md

         can now also be this:
           import * as ss from 'systemSupport';
         for any module in the project, no matter what sub folder it's located in.

      How this works:
-          our module specifier in the example above is 'systemSupport', so first, typescript checks in the BaseURL for 'systemSupport', which it doesn't find.
+          our module specifier in the example above is 'systemSupport'.
+First, typescript woul'd check in the BaseURL for 'systemSupport', but `baseUrl` isn't defined, so it skips that.
 Then typescript looks at the first "paths" item which is '*'.  '*' means "for any moduleSpecifier", so then it takes the text matched by '*', which by definition is all of the module specifier, which, again is 'systemSupport', and merges it with the first path: './src/common/*' to form './src/common/systemSupport'.
-Since './src/common/systemSupport' does exist, that's what typescript will use.
+Since './src/common/systemSupport' exists, that's what typescript will use.
 However if it didn't exist, it would have tried './src/tools/systemSupport' before finally giving up and raising an error.

       similarly, this import:
           import * as ss from '/project/importHelper/src/tools/strings';
      can now also be this:
           import * as ss from 'wow/strings';
         for any module in the project, no matter what sub folder it's located in.

      How this works:
           our module specifier in the example above is 'wow/strings', so first, typescript checks in the BaseURL for 'wow/strings', which it doesn't find.
 Then typescript looks at the first "paths" item which is '*'.  '*' means "for any moduleSpecifier", so then it takes the text matched by '*', which by definition is all of the module specifier, which, again is 'wow/strings', and merges it with the first path: './src/common/*' to form './src/common/wow/strings'.
 Since './src/common/wow/strings' does NOT exist, typescript tries the next path in the '*' item to no avail.
 Then typescript notices that 'wow/strings' is matched by 'wow/*', so it takes the part of 'wow/strings' that the * matched, which is 'strings' and merges it with the first path: './src/tools/*' forming './src/tools/strings'.
 Since './src/tools/strings' exists, that is used.
      ```